kkocinski/ticktask/README.md

 - Create a more intuitive method of passing shuffle output to a callback.
 - Add Status Codes.
+- Adding the ability to serialize and deserialize a method with object attributes
 - To create a method of storing functions together with the body, maintaining security.